 It’s the skylarks and snowdrops that increases the heart rate and knowledge that spring is not far off.
-It is the season when the world is renewed and we shake off the winter gloom and head out to enjoy the gardens at Cliveden, listen out for a cuckoo, go poking about a charming National Trust country house or head off in search of bluebells.
+Spring in the Chiltern hills is the season when the world is renewed and we shake off the winter gloom.

 Seen mostly from commuter trains, I expect Berkhamsted castle is one of those landmarks that is just no longer noticed.
-Now a scheduled ancient monument, the castle had a lucky escape – not from French siege engines, but from those bringing a new prosperity to the Chilterns countryside.
+Now a scheduled ancient monument, the castle had a lucky escape from those bringing a new prosperity to the Chilterns countryside.

 “The Rose Garden at Cliveden was described by designer Sir Geoffrey Jellicoe as a vegetable form, like a cabbage, with each bed intended to envelop the visitor and draw them deeper into the garden,” explained Cliveden head gardener Andrew Mudge.